Generous Gift from Dr. Fred Sammons Ignites

 Manufacturing Delays and Backorders

 Understandably, many of you who are passionate about the Amtryke Program are wondering why we have run out of 1400 Series Amtrykes again.
 (Note: We currently have an ample supply of all other Amtryke models, about which you’ll find additional information in this section.)

 So… why the backorder situation with the 1400 Series?
 In early November 2020, more than 1,000 Amtrykes (1400 Series) and accessories were ordered from Gomier, our current manufacturer in Taiwan.
 Prior to COVID, we would have received these items by early March 2021, and could have begun shipping trykes to our AMBUCS Chapters and others.
-Instead, due to manufacturing delays caused by factory shutdowns and a global bicycle parts shortage, we have been told not to expect those items until at least late August or early September.
+NOTE: Instead, due to manufacturing delays caused by factory shutdowns and a global bicycle parts shortage, we have been told not to expect those items until at least October or early November.

 How did this global shortage of bicycle components – affecting not just Amtryke, but the entire industry – occur?
 The simple answer starts with a major supply shortage, followed almost immediately by an explosion in demand.
 More than 90% of the bicycle manufacturing industry is in China and Taiwan.
 In early 2020, manufacturing facilities in these countries shut down in response to COVID 19, long before it became a concern in the United States.
 These shutdowns occurred before, and then increased significantly after, the celebration of the Lunar New Year.
 During that time, Chinese and Taiwanese factories traditionally close for two weeks.
 The bicycle component manufacturing industry, and others, came to a screeching halt for several months at the worst possible time.
 Bicycle companies could not get components, build bikes or fill orders.